fmitech/employee-manual/index.md

 ## Git Workflow

 Now that you have a basic understanding of how to use Git, we'll move onto workflows.
 A Git workflow establishes a set of practices on how to use Git in day to day development.
 While there is no _"the one"_ workflow (indeed it really depends on the project), we've had great success using the [Github Flow](http://scottchacon.com/2011/08/31/github-flow.html).
-Read and understand the article as this will be a part of your everday development.
+Read and understand the article as this will be a part of your everyday development.

 ### Contributing to this manual